Are there pesticides and fertilizers in certified organic production?

-Approximately $500-$750 annually for small farms.
-The State of Georgia offers a 75% cost share for farmers toward the cost of certification.
-Find details on Georgia Organics’ website, and Georgia Organics is reimbursing the remaining 25 % for farmers getting their certification for the first time.
-Learn more at www.georgiaorganics.org/100organicfarms
+The State of Georgia offers a 75% cost share for farmers towards the cost of certification and Georgia Organics is reimbursing the remaining 25% for farmers getting their certification for the first time.
+Learn more at www.georgiaorganics.org/200organicfarms.

 Is the record keeping onerous?

+- Georgia Organics.
 The Georgia Organics website aggregates some of the best articles, publications and resources locally and nationally on organic production and certification of crops and livestock.
-Georgia Organics also offers a mentoring program that pairs new or transitioning farmers with experienced producers for technical assistance.

 - Southern Agriculture Research and Education